- Customer Experience

 The importance of culture in the games industry

 According to a survey from Future Publishing — the media company behind gaming publications Gamesradar+ and PC Gamer — 68% of Americans increased their game time over the past two years.
-And the growth isn’t just in the US either: Globally, there were under 2 billion gamers in 2015, and by 2023 that number is expected to eclipse 3 billion, per Statista.
+And the growth isn't just in the US either: Globally, there were under 2 billion gamers in 2015, and by 2027 that number is expected to reach 3.8 billion, per Statista.

 With this boom in gaming comes an increase in demand for player support.
 However, this increase, plus labor shortages in the space, are making it hard for companies to scale in-house CX.
 To help deliver a consistent experience through periods of growth, many studios are looking to partner with companies that can help them scale their support and services, but not at the cost of their culture and values.

-“A great partner in the games industry will recognize the culture of the games company — and of their players — right away,” says Noskeau.
-“The partner will embrace that culture to help the studio deliver the same unique, high-standard experience that players are used to.”
+"A great partner in the games industry will prioritize the culture of the games company — and of their players," says Vasilev.
+"They'll embrace that culture to help the studio deliver the same unique, high-standard experience that players are used to."

 The key to bringing culture to life lies in the language you use, the processes you put in place and the environment you create.